rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 !!! note

-    To upload backups to OSPCv1 Cloud Files, edit ovn-backup-config-patch.yaml to set `UPLOAD_OSPC_V1: "true"`, edit the other related options appropriately (for instance, select a Rackspace OSPCv1 Cloud Files region) and put the username and API key of the account to use in `ospcv1-account.env` before running `kubectl apply` an indicated above.
+    To upload backups to a Ceph Swift API gateway, edit ovn-backup.config to set `SWIFT_UPLOAD' "true"`, edit the other related options appropriately (i.e., set the SWIFT_BASE_URL and CONTAINER) and put the username and secret key of the account to use in `swift-account.env` before running `kubectl apply` an indicated above.